GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 ### Step 2: Update Index Template

-Since we have moved our presentation to the `base.html` file, we need to update it with content specific to it.
+Since we have moved our presentation to the `base.html` file, we need to update our original `index.html` with content specific to it.

 ![Child index template](/images/flask_templates/child_index_template.png)

-What we have done here is to create content that we want displayed only in the index page.
-That is tow columns each with a paragraph with the sentence "I am a column".
+What we have done here is to create content that we want displayed only in the index page, that is, two columns each with a paragraph with the sentence "I am a column".

 ### Step 3: Check the Output on the Browser